ibm-cloud-docs/BlockStorage/faqs.md

 # FAQ for {{site.data.keyword.blockstorageshort}}
 {: #block-storage-faqs}

-Find answers to common questions about {{site.data.keyword.blockstorageshort}}, including provisioning, management, performance, security, and troubleshooting.
+Find answers to common questions about {{site.data.keyword.blockstoragefull}}, including provisioning, management, performance, security, and troubleshooting.
 {: shortdesc}

 ## How many server instances can share the use of a {{site.data.keyword.blockstorageshort}} volume?